ValentinMezev/StocksNotifier/README.md

 You may start it using `cd scripts && ./start.sh` \
 If background running is disabled from the configuration this will execute once and stop \
 Otherwise a background process will be started that will execute as often as configured in the configuration file \
-The background process can be stopped using the `stop.sh` script
+The background process can be stopped using the `stop.sh` script \
+One can query the running in background process via `ps ax | grep stocks_notifier`

 ## Future improvements
 - in future a mechanism to show N (configurable) number of times the notification per day should be added.